garrandall/popular-music-data/tracks/take-back-the-night-justin-timberlake.md

 Take back the night
 Dizzy, spinning, sweating, you can't catch your breath Take back the night
-Ooh, don't know when the sun is rising next
+Oh don't know when the sun is rising next
 Take back the night
 So if the feeling's right, then raise your glass and let's